Bladetrain3r/Dockermex/README.md

 ## What is it?

 A full stack webapp being built with the explicit purpose of easily hosting DOOM servers with custom WADS or with different server configs.
-Currently focused on Odamex as it's source port of choice.
+Currently focused on Odamex as the source port of choice.

 ## Goal and Purpose
-My goal with this is to make it easy for people to spin up a server with a mod set easily so folk can play co-op or deathmatch server on a dime
+My goal with this is to make it easy for people to spin up a server with a mod set, so folk can play co-op or deathmatch on a dime.
 The purpose is to provide a platform for one or multiple people to manage multiple Odamex servers and their provisioning with a few clicks.
 No need to fiddle with configs.
 Eventually, want to extend this to multiple multiplayer source ports, but Odamex is what I work with and it's a solid software package for the purpose.

+Who is this for?
+- Mappers who want to test their map or mmapset with a group of people, or specifically want to test co-op maps.
+- People who just want to spin up a server and play with friends or clan mates without a whole lot of time getting server and client stuff working.
+- People who want to host DOOM multiplayer for any given reason.

 ## Current Features
 - Upload and manage WAD files through a session based web interface